Service Definitions

 )

-The typed() function creates an array of all services of a particular type (class or interface).
-It excludes services with autowiring turned off.
-Multiple types can be specified, separated by commas.
+The typed() function creates an array of all services of the specified type (class or interface).
+It excludes services that have autowiring disabled.
+Multiple types can also be specified, separated by commas.

 services: